Voytima/Python_deep/README.md

-# All the tasts were made by myself.
-Some of solutions might be a little bit weird, but I'm still a student ;)
+# All the tasks were made by myself.
+Some of solutions might be a bit weird, but I'm still a student ;)